RoanokeHobby/RoanokeHobby/README.md

 :space_invader: I really enjoy retro 8-bit games, especially on the [Arduboy](https://arduboy.com/) platform.
 Hope to some day actually write a cool game myself.

-📫 How to reach me: darrell at roanokehobby dot net will go it.
+📫 How to reach me: darrell at roanokehobby dot net will do it.

 <!--
 **RoanokeHobby/RoanokeHobby** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.